Siddhu +2: Soundtrack

 Music is composed by Dharan, teaming up with K. Bhagyaraj for the second time following a successful collaboration in Parijatham (2006).
 The soundtrack album, which released on 31 October 2010, features six songs, with two of them being composed by Dharan and Babu Shankar, and another two being a remix from Bhagyaraj's Idhu Namma Aalu (1988) and "En Sogakathaiyai" from Thooral Ninnu Pochu.
 Notably, music composer Yuvan Shankar Raja and film director Venkat Prabhu's had lent their voices for each a song.
 "Poove Poove" in particular became popular and a chartbuster.
 Lyrics were penned by Na.
 Muthukumar, Babu Shankar and Amudhamani.

 Release

 The film remained unreleased for one year, it was initially slated to release in January 2011 but eventually got preponed and released in December 2010.
-The film was made simultaneously in Telugu as Love in Hyderabad, starring Kannada actress Aindrita Ray as the female lead and was directed by Mahesh Chandra.
+The film was made simultaneously in Telugu as Love in Hyderabad, starring Kannada actress Aindrita Ray as the female lead and was directed by Chandra Mahesh.
 However the film did not face a theatrical release, owing to the failure of the original version.